SpaceBoxer/flask-performance-demo/README.md

 # performance-demo

-A simple demo application show how to use flask-performance extension
+A simple Flask demo application show how to use flask-performance extension.